WhiteHatInspector/emailGuesser/README.md

 # emailGuesser
-You 've heard of brute-force attacks to find a password.
-How about brute-force guessing a target's email address?
+You 've probably heard of brute-force attacks to find a password.
+How about brute-force "guessing" a target's email address?

 Introducing emailGuesser!
 emailGuesser is an Open Source Intelligence (OSINT) project which helps users "guess" their target's email address based on multiple inputs and preferences.